 Hi everyone!
-This week brings us to the final segment in this series – after you have closed on your new “old” house.
+Part 3 brings us to the final segment in this Home Buying Tips series – Home Repair Plans.
+So, you have closed on your new “Old” House.
 Congratulations!!!
 Now its time to get to work, right?
 Well, not just yet!
 First, we need a plan!

 Join our Facebook Community

-Last week we touched on the home inspection process and pulling together all the details, and now this week we will come up with a final plan, on purpose, to guide you through Old House ownership…as for many, its not quite what they expected behind all the beautiful “wavy” glass, ornate trim, and antique light fixtures.
+For Part 2 we touched on the home inspection process and pulling together all the details.
+Now Part 3 will come up with a final Home Repair Plan “on purpose” to guide you through Old House ownership.
+For many, Old House ownership is not quite what they expected behind all the beautiful “wavy” glass, ornate trim, and antique light fixtures.
 That’s why we are here to help!!!

 - This is VERY important, as the biggest enemies of your home are rain, wind, and the outside elements.
 You want to ensure the building envelope is secure from top to bottom to PREVENT future damage and rework!